-In Korea, you can find ddukbokki/tteokbokki in many different places and also served in many different ways.
-There are even restaurants that serve just different kinds of ddukbokki which are called 떡볶이 집 (“ddukbokki jip” which means House of Ddukbokki).
+In Korea, you can find spicy rice cake or ddukbokki/tteokbokki in many different places from street carts to restaurants.
+Spicy rice cake is also served in many different ways.
+There are even restaurants that serve just different kinds of tteokbokki which are called 떡볶이 집 (“ddukbokki jip” which means House of Ddukbokki).
 These places serve ddukbokki with different sauces and with different choices of noodles (쫄면 Jjol myun or 라면 ramen for example).
 Ddukbokki is also sold on street carts where often times you find the best tasting ones and for many Korean kids, it’s their most favorite after school snack on their way home.
 The recipe listed here is based on a 즉석떡볶이 (jeuksuk (instant) ddukbokki ) version where restaurants serve it hot pot style, on top of a portable gas stove and cooked right at your table.
 I didn’t cook it at the table in the pictures you see here but I have definitely cooked it in an electric hot pot at home before and it’s great fun for the whole family.

 Prep time: 5 min.
 Cooking time: 20 min Servings: 3-4 Difficulty: Easy

 - 2 sheets of Korean rectangular fish cake (사각오뎅 Sahgahk Oden), cut into squares

 - 2 C cabbage, cut into strips or 1 in squares

 - 1 T chopped garlic or 1 tsp garlic powder